dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 PREFIX incunabula: <http://0.0.0.0:3333/ontology/0803/incunabula/simple/v2#>
 ```

-In the simple schema, Knora values are represented as literals, which
+In the simple schema, DSP-API values are represented as literals, which
 can be used `FILTER` expressions
 (see [Filtering on Values in the Simple Schema](#filtering-on-values-in-the-simple-schema)).

 ### Using the Complex Schema

 To write a query in the complex schema, use the `knora-api` ontology in
-the complex schema, and use the complex schema for any other Knora ontologies
+the complex schema, and use the complex schema for any other DSP-API ontologies
 the query refers to, e.g.:

 ```